CPE Self-Study eBook Courses

 GAAP Tax Basis Q and A

-COURSE DESCRIPTIONIn 2009, the FASB completed its Accounting Standards Codification which was published in FASB No. 168, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles (FASB ASC 105).
+COURSE DESCRIPTIONIn 2009, the FASB completed its Accounting Standards Codification™ (Codification) which was published in FASB No. 168, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles (FASB ASC 105).
 The Codification was effective for interim and annual periods ending after September 15, 2009.
 With the Codification, the FASB had as its goal to consolidate U. S. GAAP into one system that can be more easily researched by topic, rather than by reference number.
-The Codification changes the citations for GAAP from the Financial Liabilities, has been codified into FASB ASC Topic 825, Financial Instruments.
+The Codification changes the citations for GAAP from the typical FASB or APB statement number to an Accounting Standards Codification (FASB ASC) reference.
+For example, FASB No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, has been codified into FASB ASC Topic 825, Financial Instruments.
 In this course, the author has, in some instances, including the original U.S. GAAP reference (e.g., FASB No. 115) parenthetically along with the FASB ASC topic number under the Codification (e.g., FASB ASC 320).
-For abbreviation purposes, the author uses the terms ASC, FASB ASC, and FASB ASC Topic, interchangeably Learning Objectives:This course is divided into two sections.
-The purpose of Section I is to review unusual reporting and disclosure issues that develop in practice including questions such as how to disclose life insurance, leases, catastrophes, agreements not to compete, and investments.
-Section II deals with how to disclose and present tax-basis financial statements.
-Most of the course is presented in a Q and A format.
-After reading the Section 1 course material, you will be able to:
+For abbreviation purposes, the author uses the terms ASC, FASB ASC, and FASB ASC Topic, interchangeably.
+Learning Objectives:This course is divided into two sections.
+The purpose of Section I is to review unusual reporting and disclosure issues that develop in practice including questions such as how to disclose life insurance, leases, catastrophes, agreements After reading the Section 1 course material, you will be able to:

 Who Should Attend: